مستقبل ما بعد الاستعمار

 ‘The Future is for Children’

-Borrowing its title from Dar al-Fata al-Arabi’s celebrated children’s book series, The Future is for Children highlights the remarkable picture books that emerged during a time of significant cultural and political change.
+Borrowing its title from Dar al-Fata al-Arabi’s celebrated children’s book series, The Future is for Children highlights the remarkable picture books that emerged during a period of decolonization.

 In these books, a whimsical yet critical interplay between word and image introduces young readers to themes such as home, hope, social justice, freedom, and solidarity.
 At the same time, they offer grounded instruction in the alphabet, numbers, and colours, without shying away from difficult political questions.